Kong-Artist/hardware-learnathon/serial_example/HOWTO.md

 #Serial Communication Example

+Normally when we use `Serial.print()`, we open the Arduino IDE's built in Serial Monitor and read the output strings.
+However, you can easily write your own computer program that can reads this serial output and act on it.
+This isn't so much a single project as a starting point for your own - it includes a useful library and an example of interfacing with your Arduino in a more versatile way.

+*This is a somewhat more advanced topic and assumes some previous programming knowledge.
+We encourage you to give this a read regardless, and if you don't want to use C++ or get stuck along the way, just let a Mentor know!*

 ##What We Need
 * Arduino UNO & USB Cable
 * serialib serial communication library for C++
 * C++ compiler (check out gcc for Linux or mingw for Windows)

 ##How To Use It

-Normally when we use `Serial.print()`, we open the Arduino IDE's built in Serial Monitor and read the output strings.
-However, you can easily write your own computer program that can reads this serial output and act on it.
-This isn't so much a single project as a starting point for your own - it includes a library and an example of interfacing with your Arduino in a more versatile way. *This is a somewhat more advanced concept and assumes you have at least some prior programming knowledge.
-If not, we still encourage you to check it out, just let a Mentor know if you get stuck!*

 Start by downloading our zip file, which contains the serialib library and an example file `Print.cpp`, confirmed to work on Windows and Linux.
 To compile the files and output an executable, open a terminal window, navigate to the directory, and enter